 Cribbing can be built under a concrete sloped floor .
 Wedges and shims should be added to each layer in order to achieve the slope gradually.
-The max.
-Slope should be 30 deg off the horizontal.
-The max. height should be 4ft when using 4x4 lumber, and 6ft for 6x6.
+The Max.
+Slope should be 30% off the horizontal (about 15 deg).
+The Max.
+Height should be 4ft when using 4x4 lumber, and 6ft for when using 6x6 lumber.